Bijikyu/web-ui/README.md

    ```bash
    pytest
    ```

+## Offline Mode
+Set `CODEX=True` in your `.env` file to mock network operations when the environment lacks internet access.
+This allows tests and the application to run without contacting external services.

 ## Changelog
 - [x] **2025/01/26:** Thanks to @vvincent1234.
 Now browser-use-webui can combine with DeepSeek-r1 to engage in deep thinking!